 Internships, practica, student teaching, studio work, laboratory work, online courses, travel courses, May, summer, winter terms, and other academic activities leading to the award of credit will organize student work in configurations which do not precisely match this definition.
-Nevertheless, the amount of student work required per credit hour in these courses or credit-bearing activacademic information Scholastic Standards ities at UMPI will reasonably approximate the amount of work required per credit hour in a standard lecture or seminar course.
+Nevertheless, the amount of student work required per credit hour in these courses or credit-bearing activities at UMPI will reasonably approximate the amount of work required per credit hour in a standard lecture or seminar course.